arthurgconti/arthurgconti/README.md

 ## About Me
 - 🌎 Brazilian
 - 👨‍🎓 Undergraduate Information System student @ UNICAMP (8/8)
-- 🧠 Currently learning Backend with NodeJs, DevOps and Python.
+- 🧠 Currently learning Backend with Java and Spring and DevOps practices.
 - 📖 Open to learn new technologys

 ## Currentinly working with